HSLDA and PRO confront DC law permitting immunization of minor without parental consent or notice

 Please email the Public Health Committee members with the subject line: Vote No on HB 5044.
 Their emails are here.

-the decline of disease before vaccines click here.
+For more information on the the decline of disease before vaccines click here.

 For information on compensation for vaccine injuries, click here.